 Elsewhere in Nigeria, non-fish aquatic resources, such as shellfish, frogs, crabs and snails are highly prized and heavily exploited.
-But in the wetlands they are mostly considered not fit for consumption and do not appear in the markets.
-Whether this is somehow related to Islam is unclear.
-But it creates, as it were, an open niche, and this is exploited by Tiv people who come up from Benue State just before the rains and capture very large number of amphibians which are smoked and sent South.
-Since this resource is not locally exploited, frogs etc. are considered an open access resource.
+But in the wetlands they are mostly considered not fit for consumption and do not appear in

 There seems to have been a small amount of local trapping for consumption but the opening up of the Nigerian economy has made it apparent to outsiders that the waterbirds are a major economic resource.
 Wildfowl are caught by hunters principally for sale to smokers, but there is a small trade in live birds for the exotica trade.
 Typically, these are storks, spur-wing geese, ibises, egrets and jacanas.
 Kano remains a major centre for dealing in live animals, despite persistent complaints both about the rare animals sold and the malign conditions under which they are kept.
 Hunters by and large originate from external communities and most resident groups deny being involved in the bird trade, although they almost certainly snare small number of birds for local consumption.
 Professional hunters target migrations and well-organised individuals can kill as many as 2-300 in a single expedition.
-Regrettably, the prices they receive for these birds are very low, with as little as N30 per Abdim's stork being recorded in 2003, providing an even greater incentive to kill as many birds as possible.
+Regrettably, the prices they receive for these birds are very low, with as little as ₹30 per Abdim's stork being recorded in 2003, providing an even greater incentive to kill as many birds as possible.
 Apart from professional hunters, there are also sport hunters, military men, expatriates and local government officials coming from urban centres with high-powered rifles to kill birds for amusement.
 Birds appear to be completely open access with communities feeling they have no ownership over birds and that hunters are free to act.
 In view of the practice of using chemical poisons to kill certain species, this is unfortunate.
 There is an incipient change in attitude visible at Dabar Magani, the village where incipient ecotourism is being practised.
 As small numbers of tourists come to hire boats and guides to visit bird concentrations, hunters are being excluded for economic reasons.
 This is far from nascent environmentalism, however, and is unlikely to spread.